 The Company’s growth plans include steady capacity addition year-on-year, taking its current installed capacity to 26000MW by 2020.

 The progress on Company’s upcoming projects is as follows:

 126 MW Dagachhu Project : In partnership with the Royal Government of Bhutan (RGoB), the Dagachhu Project is progressing as scheduled.
 All major orders for the project have been made.
-All statutory clearances — land, water, and environment — have been received.
+All statutory clearances - land, water, and environment - have been received.
 The PPA for the entire quantum of power has been signed for the project.
-The first unit is targeted to be commissioned by end of FY14.
+The first unit is targeted to be commissioned by monsoon of 2014.

 Partnership with SN Power : Tata Power has signed an exclusive partnership agreement with SN Power, Norway, to set up joint ventures for developing hydropower projects in India and Nepal.
 Tata Power and SN Power are developing Dugar hydro project and are pursuing project opportunities in the vast hydro potential available in the Himalayan region.
 The partners aim to have 2000 MW under construction or in operation by 2015, and a total of 4000 MW by 2020.

 1600 MW Coastal Maharashtra Project : During the year, Tata Power has made substantial progress in the Coastal Maharashtra Project.
 The Rehabilitation and Resettlement (R & R) Authority of the Government of Maharashtra has approved the R & R proposal made by Tata Power.
 Land acquisition has commenced.
 The plant is expected to be commissioned within four years of land acquisition.